Financial Aid :: Types of Aid

 PTAP is a state-funded program under which legal residents of Virginia can receive tuition support for 1-8 credit hours.
 The full amount covers tuition and fees only.
 If your total tuition and fees are LESS than the award shown, your actual award will be adjusted after the drop/add period.
 If you are registered for more than 8 credit hours, please contact the Financial Aid Office to replace the grant with the COMA grant (see above), if funds are available.

-Virginia Community College Scholarship (VCCS)
+Virginia Community College System Grant (VCCS)

 VCCS is a state-funded program under which legal residents of Virginia may receive tuition support and a book allowance if funds are available.